 Permits for the Inca Trail

-The tickets issued to travel the Inca Trail have the peculiarity that they have limited permits (500 per day).
+In the case that you are an adventure lover and want to do the Inca Trail, the Inca Trail permits have the peculiarity that they have a limit (500 per day).
 From January, the tickets that will be given throughout the year are counted.
 Imagine how many could be left for June if they are assigned from January.
 Do you see why it is not an exaggeration to make advance reservations?

 Tickets to travel by train